It's a subject no one wants to think about, but for each of us, our lives must come to an end.

 This holistic approach to the end of life treats pain and disease symptoms to make the patient as comfortable and functional as possible.
 Counseling helps patients and families come to terms with the process.

-Three decades after hospices spread to the U.S. from Britain, more than 1.3 million Americans receive hospice care each year, according to the National Hospice and Palliative Care Organization (NHPCO).
+Three decades after hospices spread to the U.S. from Britain, an estimated 1.65 million Americans receive hospice care each year, according to the National Hospice and Palliative Care Organization.

 Medicare, Medicaid, and most health plans cover hospice programs.
 A patient can enter hospice care when a doctor assesses that the patient has a terminal illness, and says that he or she has six months or less to live.
 The patient, family, and doctor decide when hospice service should begin.